AdamGrzeszczuk/RenameFiles/README.md

-# RenameFiles
+# RenameFiles script
-short script for renaming the files
+short script for renaming the files in a bulk